ardszsantos/ardszsantos/README.md

 ## 🌱
 - Consistency is key
-- someone please kill me end my suffering
+- reclameaqui for pichau popping like crazy these last days... why im my turn???w

 ## 🔗 **Links**